 The disease remains one of the leading causes of death among young children globally, and the overwhelming majority (more than 95%) of measles deaths occur in countries with low per capita incomes and weak health infrastructures.
-Measles outbreaks can be particularly deadly in countries experiencing or recovering from a natural disaster or conflict - common in the African Region, which faces the highest burden of public health emergencies globally.
+Measles

 In the region, the yearly number of confirmed measles cases was consistently low for several years until 2019, when more than 600 000 cases were reported - four times higher than previous years.
 The increase in cases was associated with outbreaks in Angola, Cameroon, Chad, Democratic Republic of Congo, Madagascar, Nigeria, and South Sudan (see Figure 9).